Bsodoge/Youtube-Dev-Resources/README.md

 # Youtube-Dev-Resources
-Videos on YouTube to help you on your development journey.
+Videos on YouTube that will help you on your development journey.

 ## ⚒️ Languages: